OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 OneSignal makes engaging customers simple and is the fastest, most reliable service to send push notifications, in-app messages, SMS, and emails.

-# OneSignal Supabase Edge Function Integration Sample
+# OneSignal + Supabase Sample Omni-channel Integration

 This project demonstrates how to use OneSignal as an integration with [Supabase](https://supabase.com) to handle your messaging needs, including push notifications, SMS text messages, email, and in-app messaging.
 Feel free to use this sample as a reference for your own Supabase integration.